Resources & Tools

-General online training modules are available from a vendor, Level Access and are available for interested parties starting December 2017.
+General online training modules are available from a vendor, Level Access and are available for interested parties.
 In addition, how to “checklist’ reference materials providing best practices for making Word, Excel, Powerpoint and PDF documents accessible are available beginning December 2017.
-Beginning in late January 2018, the Instructional Technology Design Services group will offer targeted and mandated training modules and user documentation.
+Beginning in late February 2018, the Instructional Technology Design Services group will offer targeted and mandated training modules and user documentation.

 The following resources are available in the interim to assist you with checking course webpages and materials to see how accessible they may be to students with disabilities.

 - Canvas offers some General Accessibility Design Guidelines.